microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * Dataverse provides the option of automatic and manual backups.
 Automatic backups are system-initiated and manual backups are user-initiated.
 * Audit Logs can be enabled to track changes to tables and columns over time for security and analytical purposes.
 * Data existing in Dataverse can be continuously integrated into an Azure Data Lake Gen2 for running analytical workloads on the data.
+* App Makers can perform changes directly within Dataverse or work within a Solution.

 #### Design recommendations